-Lumos acquired LUM-201 from Ammonett Pharma LLC ("Ammonett") in July 2018.
+We acquired LUM-201 from Ammonett Pharma LLC ("Ammonett") in July 2018.
 LUM-201 received an Orphan Drug Designation ("ODD") in the United States and the European Union for Growth Hormone Deficiency ("GHD") in 2017.
 The United States patent "Detecting and Treating Growth Hormone Deficiency" has been issued with an expiration in 2036.
-Related patents have been issued in the European Union (where validations are ongoing), Australia, Israel, Japan, South Korea, Hong Kong, and Ukraine with related patent applications pending in multiple other jurisdictions.
+Related patents have been issued in the European Union, Australia, Israel, Japan, South Korea, and Ukraine with related patent applications pending in multiple other jurisdictions.
 If approved, LUM-201 has the potential to become the first approved oral GH secretagogue to treat rare endocrine disorders associated with GH deficiencies, starting with PGHD, providing an alternative to the current standard regimen of recombinant growth hormone product injections.
 A secretagogue is a substance that stimulates the secretion or release of another substance.
 LUM-201 stimulates the release of GH and is referred to as a GH secretagogue.

-LUM-201 stimulates GH via the GH secretagogue receptor (GHSR1a), also known as the ghrelin receptor, and also suppresses the release of somatostatin, thus providing a differentiated mechanism of action to treat some rare endocrine disorders (involving a deficiency of GH) by increasing the amplitude of endogenous, pulsatile GH secretion.
-LUM-201's stimulatory effect is regulated by both circulating levels of GH and its down-stream mediator insulin-like growth factor (IGF-1) which at supraphysiological levels feedback or negatively regulate additional release of GH from the pituitary, hence protecting against hyperstimulation of the pituitary.

-The PGHD population consists of patients diagnosed with organic PGHD (a more severe GH deficiency) and idiopathic PGHD (a less severe GH deficiency).
-LUM-201 has been observed to stimulate endogenous GH secretion in patients who have a functional but reduced hypothalamic pituitary GH axis, also known as moderate or idiopathic PGHD patients.
-We believe that patients with idiopathic PGHD (i.e., those who have a functional but reduced hypothalamic pituitary GH axis) represent approximately 60% of PGHD patients and are expected to respond to LUM-201.
+LUM-201 stimulates GH via the GH secretagogue receptor (GHSR1a), also known as the ghrelin receptor, thus providing a differentiated mechanism of action to treat some rare endocrine disorders (involving a deficiency of GH) by increasing the amplitude of endogenous, pulsatile GH secretion.
+LUM-201's stimulatory effect is regulated by both circulating levels of GH and its down-stream mediator insulin-like growth factor (IGF-1) which at supraphysiological levels feedback or negatively regulate additional release of GH from the pituitary, hence protecting against hyperstimulation of GH release.
+LUM-201 has been observed to stimulate endogenous GH secretion in patients who have a functional but reduced hypothalamic pituitary GH axis.
+We believe that a subset of patients with PGHD who have a functional but reduced hypothalamic pituitary GH axis are expected to respond to LUM-201 and represent approximately 60% of PGHD patients.

-During the fourth quarter of 2020, we launched a program to study the effects of LUM-201 in PGHD and initiated our Phase 2 clinical trial ("OraGrowtH210 Trial" or the "Phase 2 Trial") with the opening of the initial sites participating in this study.
-The OraGrowtH210 Trial is a global multi-site randomized study evaluating orally administered LUM-201 at three dose levels (0.8, 1.6 and 3.2 mg/kg/day) against a standard dose of daily injectable rhGH in approximately 80 subjects diagnosed with idiopathic PGHD.
+We launched our clinical trial program in the fourth quarter of 2020 to study the effects of LUM-201 in PGHD and initiated our Phase 2 clinical trial ("OraGrowtH210 Trial" or the "Phase 2 Trial") with the opening of the initial sites participating in this study.
+The PGHD patient population consists of patients diagnosed with organic PGHD (a more severe GH deficiency) and idiopathic PGHD (a less severe GH deficiency).
+The OraGrowtH210 trial is a global multi-site randomized study evaluating orally administered LUM-201 at three dose levels (0.8, 1.6 and 3.2 mg/kg/day) against a standard dose of daily injectable rhGH in approximately 80 patients diagnosed with idiopathic PGHD.
 The primary endpoint of the study is preliminary validation of our predictive enrichment marker ("PEM") patient selection strategy as evidenced by the percentage of selected patients who grow in response to LUM-201.
-Each patient enrolled in our Phase 2 clinical trials is given a single dose of LUM-201 at the 0.8 mg/kg/day dose to determine if they meet the cut-off criteria for enrollment, which is a baseline IGF-1 > 30 ng/ml and stimulated GH $\geq$ 5 ng/ml.
-The primary efficacy endpoint is annualized height velocity.
 Secondary endpoints include selection of a pediatric dose of LUM-201 for future studies including Phase 3 and determination of the degree of repeatability of the PEM selection process in PEM positive patients screened for participation in OraGrowtH210.